 1541 (early November)

 Thomas Cranmer interviewed Lascelles and his sister who confirmed that Kathryn had had intimate relations before her marriage.
 Francis Dereham and Henry Manox were both questioned.
 Dereham admitted having relations with Kathryn before she was Queen but stated that he had not had relations with her after she became Queen.
 Dereham revealed that Thomas Culpeper was involved with the Queen.
 After being questioned, Culpeper confessed to adultery.

 1541 (early November)

-When Henry learned that Dereham and Culpeper had confessed to adultery he was distraught.
+When Henry learned what Dereham had revealed and that Culpeper had confessed to adultery he was distraught.
 He ordered that Kathryn be confined to her quarters at Hampton Court.

 1541 (5th November)